Colorado Springs Domestic Violence Defense Attorneys

-What's the Difference Between a Misdemeanor and Felony Domestic Violence Charge in Colorado Springs?
+The Difference Between a Misdemeanor and Felony Domestic Violence Charge

 Depending on the circumstances of your case, you could face misdemeanor or felony charges.
-There are a number of reasons why you may face felony charges, including:
+There are several reasons why you may face felony charges, including:

 - If there is reason to believe you intended to cause serious harm.